 Lab tests such as C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR or “sed rate”) only measure one marker of inflammation.
 Vectra gives you and your doctor a more complete look at your RA disease activity by measuring 12 markers of RA disease activity.
 Vectra was studied in patients with RA, so it is designed specifically for RA.

-When your doctor orders Vectra DA, a single test tube of blood will be collected in a laboratory either on-site at your doctor’s office or at a local lab.
+When your doctor orders Vectra, a single test tube of blood will be collected in a laboratory either on-site at your doctor’s office or at a local lab.
 The blood sample will then be shipped to Crescendo for specialized processing in our lab.

 RA is a systemic disease and can be active even when you aren’t experiencing joint pain or swelling.

 Alternatively, symptoms of RA can be similar to other conditions and you may be experiencing symptoms that are caused by a condition other than RA.